-There is a fundamental difference between Shakashaka and Akari, and Sudoku.
+There is a fundamental difference between two groups of problems: (1) Shakashaka and Akari, and (2) Sudoku and Latin Squares.
 In the former, there is a clear distinction between problem instance and solution, whereas in the latter, this distinction is less clear.
 In particular, filling in a clue in Sudoku and Latin Squares simply produces a new instance of the problem, whereas filing in clues for Shakashaka and Akari do not create new problem instances.